Bit Manipulation: A Powerful Tool for Efficient Programming

 What is Two’s Complement?

 Two’s complement is the most common method of representing signed integers in binary systems.
-It simplifies arithmetic operations and eliminates the need for separate negative sign representation.
+It simplifies arithmetic operations and eliminates the need for a separate negative sign representation.

 2's complement(2^n) = 1's complement + 1